tgc-bot/FourAcesContracts/Membership.md

     has been hired/employed by the Casino.
 Staff members include the
     following:

-  - **Dealer** CAN be any Member, as directed by the Ministry of Games, to deal the cards for the games.
-The Dealer does not have to be a Staff member of the Casino and is not necessarily entitled to any
+  - **Dealer** is any M.O.G. employee delegated to deal the cards for the games.

   - **Head Dealer** is an individual that oversees the actions, responsibilities and duties of dealers